shaloo/docs.arcana/includes/text-snippets/telegram_config_steps.md

 Save the **Social Auth** settings.

-*You are all set with the Telegram configuration!*
+*You are all set with the Telegram configuration.*

 !!! an-warning "Plug-and-play login feature not supported for Telegram"